stephen-asare/WRF-DART-CYCLING/README.md

 ### Prepare experiment directory
 You may need approximately 5TB of space to run the full scale project.
-If you have limited space, best practices will be to reduce the ensemble memebrs together with removing temprory files after each run.
+If you have limited space, best practices will be to reduce the ensemble members together with removing temprory files after each run.

 #### Configure the param file and generate boundary conditions
 Edit the paramenter file to meet device and scheduler requirements, along with directory paths the run `gen_icbc.sh` to generate **IC** and **BC** files.